MODFLOW-USGS/mf2005/doc/Updates/readme_MNW2.txt

 Write statements were modified to help assure that elevations of well screens (open intervals) were printed correctly.
 Penetration fractions values will be printed as "N/A" for cases where partial penetration calculations are not made.

+As described on p.
+53 of the MNW2 documentation report (specifically, the last sentence describing both "QNDflag" and "QBHflag"), additional data will not be written if the well contains only one node.
+That is, both of these flags should be equal to 0 if the MNW well only includes a single node.
+If not, code added to the MNWI routines will detect this inconsistency and reset these flags to zero and also write an information message in the main output file when this triggering condition is found.

 Several coding changes were made based on suggestions from Scott Boyce (CA WSC) and are labeled with his initials (seb).